 SEATTLE — Over a dozen people have been arrested as a result of a two-year operation targeting an interstate fentanyl trafficking ring.

-For two years, the Seattle Police Department, Drug Enforcement Agency and FBI have been looking into the Jackson drug trafficking organization, which resulted in 14 arrests on indictments and criminal complaints over the last couple of days, according to U.S. Attorney for the Western District of Washington Tessa Gorman.
+For two years, the Seattle Police Department, Drug Enforcement Administration and FBI have been looking into the Jackson drug trafficking organization, which resulted in 14 indictments and criminal complaints over the last couple of days, according to U.S. Attorney for the Western District of Washington Tessa Gorman.
+Three of those indicted are fugitives, according to the U.S. Attorney's Office.

 The ring is allegedly linked to a fatal overdose on the Lummi Nation reservation in Whatcom County.
 Last year four people died of fentanyl overdoses on the reservation within four days.
 Tribal and federal partners examined the phone of one of the overdose victims and found connections to the Jackson drug trafficking organization.
 The ring is accused of deliberately targeting Native communities in both Washington and Montana.